FactorioCalc/FactorioCalc/docs/guide.rst

 need to use the Kovarex enrichment process, but you can't overdue it, otherwise you will have too much Uranium-235 and not enough Uranium-238.
 In addition you will also want to dispose of the used fuel cells by reprocessing it back into a small amount of Uranium-238.
-Fortunately FactoriCalc is up to the task.
+Fortunately FactorioCalc is up to the task.
 For example, here is a factory that provides the needs of nuclear related produces for a fairly large overall factory::